 Don’t miss The Taste of Georgetown on Saturday, October 3 from 11 a.m. to 4 p.m., on K St. NW between Wisconsin Ave and Thomas Jefferson St. The Taste is a benefit for the Georgetown Ministry Center, and Grace volunteers are needed at the ticket sales booths.
 Volunteer for a 3-hour shift and get 2 free $5 tastes.
 Contact event coordinator Helen Buhr if you can help out.

 We will celebrate St. Francis of Assisi Day with the Blessing of the Animals, on October 4, on the terrace at the beginning of the 10:30 service.
 All God’s creatures are also welcome in the church for the service – leashes and carriers are recommended for everyone’s peace of mind.

 Georgetown Ministry Center’s Second Annual 5 K Race Against Homelessness is Saturday, October 17, 9:30 a.m. on the Georgetown University Campus.
 Visit Georgetown 5K for more information, and to register.

 Grace is pleased to welcome a visit during services from Bishop Mariann on Sunday, October 18.

-Keep an eye on this page, and on News & Events, for information about other summer programs and ministries, both before and after Bach.
+Keep an eye on this page, and on News & Events, for information about other summer programs and ministries.

 Sunday morning services at Grace combine simplicity, informality and reverence, continuing the tradition that drew the working people of a rough-and-tumble neighborhood to Grace at its founding nearly 150 years ago.